MerijnHendriks/smallm-bench/README.md

 For laughs and giggles I wanted to see how well my super weak laptop without dGPU can run LLMs, using the benchmark feature of Koboldcpp.

-## Rules

-Only models that fit inside 5.3GB RAM (7.8GB total, windows taking 2.5GB) and are available for download on [HuggingFace](https://huggingface.co) are allowed.

-I limit myself to the following GUFF authors (in order of preference):

-1. unsloth
-2. mradermacher
-3. DevQuasar

-If supported context size is larger than 8192, I use 8192.
-If lower, I use that value.

 ## Models

 ### Tested